Learnable Patchmatch and Self-Teaching for Multi-Frame Depth Estimation in Monocular Endoscopy: Methodology

-where $\textbf{c}$ denotes the correlation vector, $\textbf{r}$ denotes the search range and is empirically set to a $8\times 8$ window in this work, $\mathcal{F}$ denotes the feature map, $\odot$ denotes the dot product, and $\ell$ denotes the length of feature descriptor.
-Then, a self-correlation volume is constructed by integrating all correlation vectors into a 3D grid.
-We final apply two layers of convolution to decode offset fields from the self-correlation volume.
-The procedure is similar to flow decoding in optical flow estimation~\cite{dosovitskiy2015flownet}.
-With the learned additional offset fields, we can obtain our support domain
+where $\textbf{c}$ stands for the correlation vector, $\textbf{r}$ denotes the search range and is set to a $8\times 8$ window (empirical setting), $\mathcal{F}$ denotes the feature map, $\cdot$ denotes the dot product, and $\ell$ denotes the length of feature descriptor.
+Then, a self-correlation volume is built by integrating all correlation vectors into a 3D grid.
+Two convolution layers are deployed to decode additional offsets from the correlation volume.
+With the decoded offsets, we aggregate pixels to constitute the learnable support domain